How To Make Resin Jewelry

 Quick Tips For Choosing Resin For Jewelry

-By choosing a resin with the desired level of clarity, you can achieve the look you envision for your epoxy resin jewelry, whether it’s a clear, pristine finish or a slightly tinted, vintage effect.
+By choosing a clear resin, you can get the look you envision for your epoxy resin jewelry, whether it’s a clear, pristine finish or a slightly tinted, vintage effect.

-Collect the necessary materials, including epoxy or UV resin, molds, inclusions (such as dried flowers or glitter), pigment or dyes (if desired), mixing cups, stirring sticks, a heat gun or torch, and personal protective equipment (gloves, safety goggles, and a well-ventilated workspace).
+Collect your materials, including epoxy or UV resin, molds, inclusions (such as dried flowers or glitter), pigment or dyes (if desired), mixing cups, stirring sticks, a heat gun or torch, and personal protective equipment (a proper resin respirator, nitrile gloves and a well-ventilated workspace).

 Set up a clean, organized, and well-ventilated workspace with a flat surface.
 Cover your work area with a disposable tablecloth or plastic sheet to catch any drips or spills.